dask/dask/docs/source/gpu.rst

 Some configurations may have many GPU devices per node.
 Dask is often used to balance and coordinate work between these devices.

-In these situations it is common to start one Dask worker per device, an use the CUDA environment varible ``CUDA_VISIBLE_DEVICES`` to pin each worker to prefer one device.
+In these situations it is common to start one Dask worker per device, and use the CUDA environment varible ``CUDA_VISIBLE_DEVICES`` to pin each worker to prefer one device.